The Digital Curtain of Russia

 In a nutshell, the document suggests the introduction of compulsory traffic routing.
-It is about transferring to state-control the points of traffic exchange and cross-border points of traffic transition, as well as creating pre filtering systems with deep analysis equipment (DPI) – in other words, all the data coming to Russians will be pre-checked.
+It is about transferring to state-control the points of traffic exchange and cross-border points of traffic transition, as well as creating pre-filtering systems with deep analysis equipment (DPI) – in other words, all the data coming to Russians will be pre-checked.
 Under some criteria which lawmakers refrain from mentioning, but knowing the authoritarian practices of Russian authorities, talks from experts circulate under the obvious introduction of censorship.

 The supervisory functions, according to the authors of the draft bill, will be passed to the famous Rosselkhoznadzor.
 Thus, at any moment, by the decision of this body (or by the decision of the government – as offered alternatively), it will be possible to block access for Russian users of any foreign resource.
 In case of a real need, Russian high-ranking officials will be able to fully cut off Russians from the outside world, leaving them alone and loyal to the authorities of Russian media.
 After all, the image of a hostile West is always at hand.

 Also, the authors propose to limit the scope of accessible information on Russians abroad and to identify transborder lines and points of exchange of traffic.
 And of course – increase the ability to track its sources.
-In other words, the Russian state machine receives total control over the Runet network with the ability to block unwanted resources, businesses or social networks.
-None of the activity online will stay anonymous.
+In other words, the Russian state machine receives total control over the Runet network with the ability to block unwanted resources, businesses, or social networks.
+None of the activities online will stay anonymous.
 Communication operators overwhelmingly criticized the bill.
 And that’s predictable, as their spendings on the ideas of the authorities will cost up to 100 billion rubles.
 So, the Internet is likely to rise in price, and its quality will decrease.
 The implementation of the autonomous Runet idea will slow down data transmission and cause network interruptions, as the load on the national network will increase.

 Persecution of the dissidents

 “The restrictions on the Internet introduced by our so-called MPs concern everyone.
 The Internet is great because it allows to share information, do business, communicate.
-The law our deputies adopted in the first reading allow them to do whatever they want with it.
-They left for themselves wide opportunities for manipulation that in the best case, they can just glom the budget, and in the worst case there will be another North Korea”, – stated Radio Liberty, one of the organizers of the protest in Moscow Alexander Isavnin.
+The law our deputies adopted in the first reading allows them to do whatever they want with it.
+They left for themselves wide opportunities for manipulation that in the best case, they can just glom the budget, and in the worst case, there will be another North Korea”, – stated Radio Liberty, one of the organizers of the protest in Moscow Alexander Isavnin.

 He sees through the illusion and understands the real motives of the authorities: “Our state drew attention to the fact that the Internet is used for the free exchange of information, including the opposition forces, and therefore our authorities want to control it.
-At the head of our state is a former KGB agent and his friends.
-They believe that since the time they acted in massive listening, censorship and persecution of dissidents in Germany and Russia, nothing has changed”.
+At the head of our state are a former KGB agent and his friends.
+They believe that since the time they acted in massive listening, censorship, and persecution of dissidents in Germany and Russia, nothing has changed”.

 Following China and Cuba